sunpy/sunpy/doc/source/code_ref/coordinates.rst

 The `sunpy.coordinates` package provides a mapping between FITS-WCS CTYPE convention and the coordinate frames as defined in `sunpy.coordinates`.
-This is provided in the `sunpy.coordinates.wcs_utils` module and adds the mappings to the `astropy.wcs.utils.WCS_FRAME_MAPPINGS` list.
+This is used via the `astropy.wcs.utils.wcs_to_celestial_frame` function, with which the SunPy frames are registered upon being imported.
 This list is used by packages such as ``wcsaxes`` to convert from `astropy.wcs.WCS` objects to coordinate frames.